pseigo/book-exercises/cpsc110/notes/m8-abstraction.md

 3. Purpose
     - Can sometimes be abstracted from orig. purpose(s), but not always
     - Purpose statements can take A LOT of tries to get right.
 This is normal.
-    - From now on, anytime you want a "ListOfX" type, use `(listof X)` instead of writing a data definition for it
 4. Signature
     - Lists: use `(listof <Type>)`
     - Functions: use `(<Type1> -> <Type2>)`